 Chicken, waffles, fried potatoes.
 Fabulous.

-Next we headed to On the Rise Bakery where we scarfed down chicken salad and chocolate eclairs.
+Next, we headed to On the Rise Bakery where we scarfed down the chicken salad and chocolate eclairs.

 Chicken salad sample.